 Egyptian Foreign Minister Badr Abdelatty told The Associated Press that the success of Trump’s proposed peace plan depends on American engagement, “even deployment on the ground.”

-Some details of the peace plan remain unanswered, including reconstruction of the war-torn Gaza Strip and the configuration of an international governing body expected to oversee the peaceful transition in the region.
+Some details of the peace plan remain unanswered, including the withdrawal of Israel from Gaza, the reconstruction of the war-torn Gaza Strip, the disarming of Hamas, and the configuration of an international governing body expected to oversee the peaceful transition in the region.

-The summit will be hosted at the tip of the Sinai Peninsula and will be attended by many world leaders, including United Kingdom Prime Minister Keir Starmer, Italian Prime Minister Giorgia Meloni, United Nations Secretary-General António Guterres, Turkish President Recep Tayyip Erdogan and Qatar Emir Tamim bin Hamad bin Khalifa Al Thani.
+The summit was hosted at the tip of the Sinai Peninsula and was attended by many world leaders, including United Kingdom Prime Minister Keir Starmer, Italian Prime Minister Giorgia Meloni, United Nations Secretary-General António Guterres, Turkish President Recep Tayyip Erdogan and Qatar Emir Tamim bin Hamad bin Khalifa Al Thani.

-Special envoy Steve Witkoff, Trump’s son-in-law Jared Kushner, Secretary of State Marco Rubio and other administration officials were in Egypt for the summit.
+U.S. special envoy Steve Witkoff, Trump’s son-in-law Jared Kushner, Secretary of State Marco Rubio and other Trump administration officials were in Egypt for the summit.

 After landing in Egypt, Trump greeted El-Sisi and said the second phase in the peace agreement “is starting now.”